Tiny House Zoning Laws & Regulations

 American Tiny House Association (ATHA)

-A leading advocacy group actively fighting to change local legislation, eliminate minimum size standards, and promote legal tiny house parking.
+An advocacy group fighting to remove archaic minimum square-footage laws and promote legal tiny house communities.

 Visit the ATHA Website »